 With that in mind, take a look at the best places in the Scottish Islands.

-Probably the most famous of the inner-Hebrides, the Isle of Skye is totally gorgeous to visit.
+Probably the most famous of the inner Hebrides, the Isle of Skye is totally gorgeous to visit.
 Better still, there’s no need to catch a ferry or a flight to get here!
-After crossing the bridge, make your way across one off the larger islands in Scotland to explore some of the epic things to do.
+After crossing the bridge, make your way across one of the larger islands in Scotland to explore some of the epic things to do.

-Once here, make sure to visit Neist Point that’s totally iconic.
+Once here, make sure to visit Neist Point that is totally iconic.
 Oh, and the Quiraing, too.
 It’s so iconic on the island and a must-see.

 Finally, stop off at the Fairy Glen that’s totally beautiful.
 Now, the latter does attract some crowds in the summer, so pop over early in the morning if you want the place to yourself.

 It really is one of the best places in the Scottish Islands.